VivanPanda/odin-calculator/README.md

 # Calculator

 This was `Calculator`, the [*5th project*](https://www.theodinproject.com/lessons/foundations-calculator) within the Odin Project curriculum and the final one in Foundations.
-This was an assignment designed to consolidate students' knowledge and offer a finale to the Foundations course in a interesting manner.
+This was an assignment designed to consolidate students' knowledge and offer a finale to the Foundations course in an interesting manner.

 ## Links